The-Bitcoin-Cash-Fund/Docs/BCF-Funding-Proposal-Request-Template.md

 **Budget:**

-[Insert an itemised list of the what must be paid for int he budget and a total.]
+[Insert an itemised list of the what must be paid for int he budget, a rough schedule when the funding is needed and a total of the required funding.]

 **Timeline:**